 I used to be embarrassed about that behavior.
 But one of the things we say in the autism community is, “Behavior is communication.”
 When he isolates himself, he’s letting us know his sensory system is overloaded, which can trigger a seizure.
 Fortunately, our family understands, accepts, and accommodates.
 His place at the table is secure.

 I like to remind myself that Moses, the hero of the Passover story, had special needs, too.
 He stuttered.
-Sometimes he needed his brother Aaron to speak for him.
+Sometimes he needed his brother, Aaron, to speak for him.
 Each of us, if we live long enough, will probably have special needs of our own.
 We may need a wheelchair, or a hearing aid, or, like Moses, someone to speak for us.
 Disability is part of the human condition.

 Inclusion isn’t just something to talk about during Jewish Disability Awareness Month in February.
 Each year, as we end the seder with the words, Next year in Jerusalem, we give voice to the hope that tomorrow will be better.
 My hope for next year: a place for everyone at the table.

 Liane Kupferberg Carter is a nationally-known writer and advocate for the autism community and a co-author of the Autism Speaks Advocacy Took Kit.
-She will be touring for the 2016 – 2017 season on her book Ketchup Is My Favorite Vegetable through the JBC Network.